-Freedom Japanese Market is family run by Ken, Sanae and their two children who love to do the official taste testing and quality control and I love that; it feels a lot more personal when you know it’s run by a family.
-They’re in the top of my list for their customer service; they are just so friendly and helpful
+Freedom Japanese Market is a family business run by Ken, Sanae and their two children who love to do the official taste testing and quality control and I love that; it feels a lot more personal when you know it’s run by a family.
+They’re at the top of my list for their customer service; they are just so friendly and helpful

 This is a box for the more adventurous person because you don’t get any information about what the snacks & candy are inside this box.
 It’s all for you to discover for yourself but that’s part of the fun, right?

-As with their monthly box, the Fukubukuro box was jam packed with not an ounce of space left.
+As with their monthly box, the Fukubukuro box was jam-packed with not an ounce of space left.
 You could tell it had been packed extremely carefully.
 Everything was in perfect condition too.
-Oh, and not forgetting there was also 3 Origami pieces too – you will notice the 2 of snails in the pictures!
-I couldn’t not use them. 😀
+Oh, and not forgetting there were also 3 Origami pieces too – you will notice the 2 snails in the pictures!
+I had to use them. 😀

 I did review their monthly subscription not too long ago, so I did get a few things in the Fukubukuro box that I had previously received in the monthly box.

-This little Cream Collon are tasty little chocolate cookies, with a chocolatey cream filling.
+These little Cream Collon are tasty little chocolate cookies, with a chocolate cream filling.
 They were really nice.
 There were 2 boxes of these included, so plenty for everyone to share.